An excellent resume has the power to open doors.

 - use an automated online resume builder

 - hire a professional resume writer

-Irene has covered the pros and cons of hiring professional resume writers in a previous post, so today I’ll focus on your other option – using an online resume builder to create a DIY resume.
+We have already covered the pros and cons of hiring professional resume writers in a previous post, so today I’ll focus on your other option – using an online resume builder to create a DIY resume.